Yunwoo NamProfessor of Community & Regional Planning

 Ph.D candidacy in Public Administration, Yonsei University, Korea

 B.A. in Sociology, Yonsei University, Korea

-Yunwoo Nam is an associate professor of Community and Regional Planning, and a faculty fellow of the CALMIT (Center for Advanced Land Management Information Technologies).
+Yunwoo Nam is a professor of Community and Regional Planning, and a faculty fellow of the CALMIT (Center for Advanced Land Management Information Technologies).
 Dr. Nam is an affiliated faculty of Geography; an affiliated faculty of the Water Center; and a fellow of the Center for Great Plains Studies at the University of Nebraska.
 He also serves as a policy advisor of Fire department, the City of Lincoln, and a non-resident researcher of Korea Research Institute for Human Settlements.
 Nam is the recipient of UCGIS Junior faculty award.

 Nam’s research interest lies in understanding the interactions of urban environment with the complex social, economic and political processes.
 However, his research applications are diverse.
 He is the author of Spatial variation of land consumption patterns in a metropolitan area: residential and employment land use intensity.
 His research works include comparative analysis of urban and social policy; innovative growth management and sustainable development; land use and transportation accessibility; spatial dimension and interrelationship between social capital and community development using GIS; spatial inequality of social indicators; balancing economic development and environmental protection; civic engagement in community planning; social justice and natural resource sustainability; changes of human settlement patterns in a metropolitan area; place based regional development policy and collaborative regional efforts; public policy making and policy network; redistricting political/administrative boundary changes with GIS applications.
 Nam teaches Community and regional planning, GIS (Geographic Information System), Urban spatial structure and Urban policy.